ayaegashi/279R-Doodle-Best/README.md

 ## Key Distinguishing Characteristics from When2Meet

-* Discrete and disjoint timeslots (minimum of 30 mins) selected by poll creator
+* Discrete, disjoint timeslots (minimum of 30 mins) selected by poll creator.
+Users indicate their availability among a set of choices, as opposed to showing full availability within a time frame.
 * Intermediate vote between Yes and No (“If Need Be”)
 * Shows most popular option, numerically